 With its thousands of ancient ruins, historic buildings, picturesque piazze, idyllic parks and soothing fountains, Italy is a giant al fresco museum.
 Among these wonders, there are actual outdoor areas that have been officially designated as open-air museums.
-In today’s blog post we will explore some of these amazing places, which span from modern art galleries to exhibits of ancient trades and all the way to esoteric gardens.
+In today’s blog post we will explore some of these amazing places, which are ideal for groups visiting in occasion of a special event in Italy, such as bleisure trips and family reunions.

 Highlight – Sicily’s hidden gem: Fiumara d’Arte

 Fiumara d’Arte is an open-air museum of sculptures that stretches for kilometers along what was the bed of a seasonal river (fiumara in Italian) near Messina.
 It offers a unique sight as giant contemporary art sculptures are set against the rolling countryside and the Nebrodi mountain range.

 Among the many interesting and striking works of art are the “Window to the sea”, which is an 18-meter high frame of a fantastic blue color adorned with small clouds (photo below); and the 30-meter high “Pyramid” set on the edge of a cliff and changing colors with sunrise and sunset (photo above).

 This place is amazing not only for its artistic worth, but also for learning about the history and struggles of the local community.
 In fact, the park is the creation of Antonio Presti, a local businessman and art collector who has become famous for standing up against the Mafia.
 Fiumara d’Arte was not a smooth project: for 25 years it faced several problems with local authorities and was subject to suspension.
 However, Presti’s perseverance defeated the Mafia, local corruption and threats, and brought Contemporary Art to Sicily.